G-Gowtham/ARIS/README.md

 *	To Prevent The Accidents we are placing our transmiiter module on  Accident Prone Zones , School Zones, Hairpin Bends,etc...

-*	It Will transmit the information in to the car and which will be displayed in LCD Monitor Of The Car.
+*	It Will transmit the information to the car and which will be displayed in LCD Monitor Of The Car.

 *   We are identifying the accident prone zones using the previous accidents data so that our module could be placed there to avoid furthur accidents.